TRS-80 Model 100: Similar computers from other companies

 Computers from two other British companies were similar in form and functionality to the Model 100 and its successors.
-The Cambridge Z88 of 1987, developed by British inventor Sir Clive Sinclair, had greater expansion capacity due to its built-in cartridge slots.
-It had a far more sophisticated operating system called OZ that could run multiple applications in a task-switched environment.
-The firmware contained a powerful application called Pipedream that was a spreadsheet that could also serve capably as a word processor and database.
+The Cambridge Z88 of 1987, developed by British inventor Sir Clive Sinclair, has greater expansion capacity due to its built-in cartridge slots.
+It has a far more sophisticated operating system called OZ that could run multiple applications in a task-switched environment.
+The firmware contains a powerful application called Pipedream that is a spreadsheet that can also serve as a word processor and database.
 In comparison, the Tandy WP-2 was regarded in one review as "easier to use and sturdier than the Z88" with a "proper keyboard" as opposed to the Z88's "rubber membrane keyboard".
-Moreover, the WP-2 also included a 100,000-word spellchecking dictionary and 200,000-word thesaurus, making the Tandy product more compelling as a dedicated word processor.
-The other British computers were the Amstrad NC100 and NC200, produced from 1992.
+Moreover, the WP-2 also includes a 100,000-word spellchecking dictionary and 200,000-word thesaurus, making the Tandy product more compelling as a dedicated word processor.
+The other British computers are the Amstrad NC100 and NC200, produced from 1992.

 The electronic word processing keyboards AlphaSmart Dana and the Quickpad Pro bear some resemblance to the physical format of the TRS-80 Model 100.
 In Japan, Pomera still makes and sells dedicated word processors under model names Pomera DM100, Pomera DM200 etc.

 The Laser 50 educational computer is in the same size and form factor as the Model 100, and was sold by Video Technology.